gradealabs/widowmaker/README.md

 **widowmaker(...files)**

 Delete any file or directory.
-Can accept an strings or array of strings.
+Can accept variadic strings or array of strings.

 Example: